Frequently Asked Questions

 A: "Transaction" essentially means legal paperwork.
 Examples of intellectual property and business transactions include drafting and negotiating intellectual property contracts; preparing patent, trademark, and copyright applications; intellectual property and business advising; and basically any other activity that involves legal paperwork and doesn't fall within the realm of litigation.

-At Res Nova Law, we specialize in intellectual property transactions in addition to litigation.
+At Res Nova Law, we specialize in intellectual property and business transactions in addition to litigation.